-18. Fishing Multiple Regulatory Areas
+19. Fishing Multiple Regulatory Areas

-- (1) Except as provided in this section, no person shall possess at the same time on board a vessel halibut caught in more than one regulatory area. - (2) Halibut caught in more than one of the Regulatory Areas 2C, 3A, 3B, 4A, 4B, 4C, 4D, or 4E may be possessed on board a vessel at the same time only if: - (a) authorized by NMFS regulations published at 50 CFR Section 679.7(f)(4); and - (b) the operator of the vessel identifies the regulatory area in which each halibut on board was caught by separating halibut from different areas in the hold, tagging halibut, or by other means.
+- (1) Except as provided in this section, no person shall possess at the same time on board a vessel Pacific halibut caught in more than one IPHC Regulatory Area. - Pacific halibut caught in more than one of the IPHC Regulatory Areas 2C, 3A, 3B, 4A, 4B, 4C, 4D, or 4E may be possessed on board a vessel at the same time only if: - (a) authorized by NOAA Fisheries regulations published at 50 CFR Section 679.7(f)(4); and - (b) the operator of the vessel identifies the IPHC Regulatory Area in which each Pacific halibut on board was caught by separating Pacific halibut from different IPHC Regulatory Areas in the hold, tagging Pacific halibut, or by other means.

-19. Fishing Gear
+20. Fishing Gear